-I put it right over the hot part of the grill while two zone grilling/smoking some pork tenderloin for a coworker on the other side.
+I put it right over the hot part of the grill while two zone grilling/smoking some pork tenderloin on the other side.
 It was a very cold and blustery night and the kettle wasn’t keeping temps up so I kicked up the charcoal on the hot side right before putting the cheese on.
 The heat rose noticeable and after five minutes it looked like this.
 See how it’s melting between the gaps in the grill grate:

 And here is the grilled cheese flipped.
 See the indentations along that side:

 So, I left the cheese on the grill, for only a couple more minutes, but the fire really stoked up and I didn’t have time to take pictures as it was melting through the grill grates!
 I only had time to pull it before it melted through and plated it.
 The brun-uusto cheese was not all that appetizing on the plate with the crackers, but it was delicious:

 I enjoyed it with this Cabernet Sauvignon:

 So, I had the other half a few days later at my folks and thought I would show you how good it looks if not put over a blazing hot fire.
 Here it is on the Char-Boil 940X:

 The temp was pegged at about 250, and the fire was not nearly as intense, even though I put it right right over the hot coals, next to the meat loaf we did for Feast Magazine.
 There were a couple more inches between the coals on the Char-Broil than the kettle.
 After eight minutes of indirect grilling it starts to melt out the side where I sliced it in half:

 And then I pulled it after just another four minutes of indirect grilling and plated it: